 more news www.webbikeworld.com/

 www.topspeed.com (then click on motorcycles)

 several direct links to nearly every brand of motorcycle http://www.indexoftheweb.com/Automobile/Motorcycle_Manufacturers.htm

 a great link to european motorcycle manufacturers www.cybermotorcycle.com

 The link below has an additional 10+ more motorcycle links:

-Possibly the largest list of motorcycle clubs:
+List of motorcycle clubs: